nokia/danm/CONTRIBUTING.md

 However, we require you to break-up big contributions into smaller, functionally coherent pieces.
 This approach greatly reduces both integration and review efforts!
 ### Future plans
 The following topics are on our mind right now, so if you are looking for topic to start with these are as good as any!

-We are aiming to adopt the go module style dependency management within our project.

 Being a new project, we have not yet integrated the repository to an automated CI system (like Travis).